Distributional regression and its evaluation with the CRPS: Bounds and convergence of the minimax risk: Preliminaries

 This quantity is important as many distributional regression methods try to minimize it in order to improve predictions.
 When $Y$ is integrable, Equation~\eqref{eq:div_CRPS} implies

-We recall that Bayes risk is the minimal theoretical risk over all possible predictors and that Bayes predictor is a predictor achieving Bayes risk.
-Thus, Equation \eqref{eq:bayes} implies that $R_P(F^\ast)$ is Bayes risk and that $R_P(\hat F)=R_P(F^\ast)$ if and only if $\hat F_x=F^\ast_x$ $P_X$-a.e.
-An introduction to the notions of theoretical risk, Bayes risk and excess of risk can be found in Section~2.4 of \citet{hastie_2001}.
+We recall that the Bayes risk is the minimal theoretical risk over all possible predictors and that a Bayes predictor is a predictor achieving the Bayes risk.
+Thus, Equation~\eqref{eq:bayes} implies that $R_P(F^\ast)$ is the Bayes risk and that $F^\ast$ is a Bayes predictor if and only if $\hat F_x=F^\ast_x$ $P_X$-a.e.
+An introduction to the notions of theoretical risk, Bayes risk and excess risk can be found in Section~2.4 of \citet{Hastie_2009}.

-\begin{example}(GPD regression)\\ We illustrate the above statement in the case of a Generalized Pareto regression model where $Y$ given $X=x$ follows a GPD with shape parameter $\xi^\ast(x)$ and scale parameter $\sigma^*(x)$.
-Then, it is possible to show that Bayes risk is equal to